Trustworthy AI Software Engineers: Introduction

-Addressing trustworthiness of software engineers first requires clarifying what it means to be a software engineer in the age of AI.
+Addressing trustworthiness of AI software engineers first requires clarifying what it means to be a software engineer in the age of AI.
 Established definitions from IEEE, ACM, and the SE Body of Knowledge (SWEBoK) characterise SE as far more than programming \cite{hoda2026toward}.
-In practice, human software engineers participate in a lifecycle spanning requirements engineering, software design, implementation, testing, deployment, maintenance, and evolution, all conducted under constraints of cost, quality, safety, ethics, and human collaboration.
-Empirical studies of professional practice consistently show that a substantial portion of day-to-day work involves non-coding activities such as eliciting and negotiating requirements, analysing specifications, reviewing and maintaining code, coordinating with stakeholders, and documenting design decisions.
-These activities are inherently socio-technical, ``\textit{where the social and technical aspects are interwoven in such a way that studying one without due consideration of the other makes for an incomplete investigation and understanding}''~\citep{hoda2024book}.
+Empirical studies of professional practice consistently show that a substantial portion of day-to-day work involves non-coding activities such as eliciting and negotiating requirements, analysing specifications, reviewing and maintaining code, coordinating with stakeholders, and documenting design decisions~\cite{Meyer21}.
 It is unclear how present day and emerging AI coding agents can account for socio-technical activities of SE beyond coding.
+These activities require judgment, communication, and accountability, among other social constructs.
+As AI capabilities advance, the role of human engineers is shifting toward supervision, orchestration, validation, and ethical oversight, raising fundamental questions about the future of human–AI SE teams.
+To address this, we ask a fundamental question: \textit{\textbf{What is an agentic engineer?}}